Let the peace of Christ rule in your hearts, since as members of one body you were called to peace. And be thankful~ Colossians 3:25

 Devote yourselves to prayer, being watchful and thankful~ Colossians 4:2

 Sing and make music from your heart to the Lord, always giving thanks to God the Father for everything, in the name of our Lord Jesus Christ~ Ephesians 5:19b-20

 Therefore, since we are receiving a kingdom that cannot be shaken, let us be thankful, and so worship God acceptably with reverence and awe~ Hebrews 12:28

-According to Romans, those who know God should regularly verbalize their thankfulness to God.
-Not because God has a need to hear our gratitude.
-God has no needs, but humans have a need to be grateful.
-When people refuse to show God the proper gratitude, a spiritual change takes place, first in our thinking and then in our hearts.
-If that change is left unchecked, the absence of thankfulness will eventually lead to a downward moral and spiritual spiral (Romans 1:21-32).
-The immorality that results from a lack of gratitude will inevitably end in our own spiritual and moral ruin.
+According to the book of Romans, those who know God should make a regular habit of verbalizing their thankfulness to God.
+Not because God needs to hear our gratitude.
+God has no needs, but humans do have a need to be grateful.
+When people refuse to show God the proper gratitude, an unhealthy spiritual transformation takes place, first in our thinking and then in our hearts.
+If the change in attitude is not corrected, the absence of thankfulness will eventually lead to a downward moral and spiritual spiral (Romans 1:21-32).
+The immorality that results from a lack of gratitude will inevitably end in spiritual and moral ruin.

-As we celebrate the one and only day our culture sets aside for thankfulness and enter the season of greed and covetousness that Christmas has become.
-We should endeavor to remember that Thanksgiving is not just a day of feasting and football, or a fun family day before the frenzied shopping season begins.
+As we celebrate the one and only day our culture sets aside to express gratitude and thankfulness before we run headlong into the season of greed and covetousness Christmas has become.
+We should endeavor to remember that Thanksgiving is not just a day of feasting and football, or a quiet family day before the frenzied shopping season begins.